qurit/raiven/docs/en/docs/uploading-data.md

 ---

 DICOM is the standard for the communication and management of medical images and related data.
-Raiven has built in support for AE's to push DICOM data directly to a Raiven server and allows for three different options for pushing files.
+Raiven has built in support for AE's to upload DICOM data directly to a Raiven server and allows for three different options for pushing files.
 Which option you select is dictated by the <b>ae_title</b> you associate with when making the connection to the Raiven server.
 The available options are: pushing DICOM globally, pushing DICOM to a specific user, and pushing DICOM to a specific pipeline.

 ## Pushing DICOM globally